HOPES Program

 HOPES partners with interested individuals at participating correctional facilities, as well as after release and during parole.
 Once a HOPES participant completes training, the individual will be placed in a local restaurant and/or foodservice position and receive follow-up support for a year.
 Hospitality apprenticeships will also be available to participants.

-Funding for HOPES is made possible through a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
-This announcement was created by NRAEF and does not necessarily reflect the official position of the U.S. Department of Labor.
+HOPES Pathway Home is 100% funded through a $4,000,000 grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
+This webpage was created by MRLAEF and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
+This webpage content is copyrighted by NRAEF.

 HOPES partners with interested individuals at participating correctional facilities, as well as after release and during parole.
 Once a HOPES participant completes training, the individual will be placed in a local restaurant and/or foodservice position and receive follow-up support for a year.
 Hospitality apprenticeships will also be available to participants.

-Funding for HOPES is made possible through a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
-This announcement was created by NRAEF and does not necessarily reflect the official position of the U.S. Department of Labor.
+HOPES Pathway Home is 100% funded through a $4,000,000 grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
+This webpage was created by MRLAEF and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
+This webpage content is copyrighted by NRAEF.

 How To Get Involved